Harish-B-28/ESP32-DS18B20-Temperature-Monitor/README.md

 * OneWire
 * DallasTemperature

-These libraries simplify communication with the DS18B20 sensor and temperature data processing.
+* Blynk

 ---

-# 💻 Installation

-1. Install the Arduino IDE.
-2. Install the ESP32 Board Package through the Boards Manager.
-3. Install the **OneWire** library.
-4. Install the **DallasTemperature** library.
-5. Connect the ESP32 to your computer using a USB cable.
-6. Open the `DS18B20_ESP32.ino` file.
-7. Select the correct ESP32 board and COM port.
-8. Upload the program.
-9. Open the Serial Monitor.
-10. Observe the live temperature readings.

----

 # ⚙️ How It Works

-1. The ESP32 initializes communication with the DS18B20 sensor.
-2. The sensor measures the surrounding temperature.
+1. The DS18B20 measures the ambient temperature.
-3. The ESP32 requests the latest temperature value through the OneWire protocol.
+2. The ESP32 reads the sensor data through the OneWire protocol.
-4. The received temperature is processed and converted into degrees Celsius.
-5. The measured value is displayed on the Arduino IDE Serial Monitor.
+3. The ESP32 connects to the configured Wi-Fi network.
+4. The temperature readings are uploaded to the Blynk Cloud.
+5. Users can monitor live data through the Blynk mobile application or Blynk Web Dashboard.
-6. The process repeats continuously at fixed intervals, providing real-time temperature updates.
+6. The process repeats continuously, providing real-time remote temperature monitoring.

 ---

 # 📊 Sample Output